ExLeonem/master-thesis-code/wp/modules/README.md

     - [ ] Try eager mode
     - [ ] Check if model builds multiple different graphs
     - [ ] Try custom fitting loop?

+# How to add a new model type